telemachus/notes/socrates-companion/notes.md

 Waterfield makes a compelling case that all contemporary attempts to discover the *real* or *historical* Socrates are flawed.
 In fact, he convinced me that no such investigation could possibly succeed given the nature of our evidence.
-He suprised the hell out of me, however, by offering his own *real* Socrates in the final part of the essay.
+He surprised the hell out of me, however, by offering his own *real* Socrates in the final part of the essay.
 Although readers should judge for themselves, I find his reconstruction to be as flawed and full of wish-fulfillment as the ones he criticizes earlier in